guhaoyu2005/DotFiles/README.md

 ## Install plugins

+Open VIM, and do

 `:PluginInstall`

-For YCM, cd to YCM directory, and run *install.py*
+For YCM, cd to YCM directory `~/.vim/bundle/YouCompleteMe`
+Then run *install.py*